-Bone marrow failure syndromes that young people inherit are rare.
+Bone marrow failure syndromes (BMFS) that young people inherit are rare.
 They may lead to anemia (low red blood cells), an increased susceptibility to infection due to low white blood cells, or bleeding problems due to low platelets.
 The genetic mutations associated with these syndromes can affect all of the body’s cells — including the different types of blood cells produced in the bone marrow — and the diseases themselves cannot be cured.
 However, we can treat the blood and marrow complications of these diseases to give your child the best function and quality of life for his or her entire life.
 We also provide genetic counseling and testing for your family if you wish to take part in that.
 And we’re exploring new treatments, such as gene therapy, through clinical trials.

 Fanconi anemia is the most common bone marrow failure syndrome.
 People with this disorder cannot produce normal white blood cells, red blood cells, or platelets.
 They also have an increased risk of developing myelodysplastic syndrome (MDS), leukemia, and/or solid tumors of the head and neck.

 Children with Fanconi anemia may be shorter than others their age and have abnormal skin color, abnormal thumbs, and small eye size.
 Your child’s care plan is tailored to his or her current health and needs and may include:

 - blood transfusions

 - growth factors: medicines that promote the growth of the blood cells your child is lacking